tylergaw/tylergaw.com/src/blog/view-transitions-first-experiments-mpa.md

 ## What’s next?

-This is early days for this.
+It’s early days for this.
 I only have a few hours of tinkering so far.
-It’s already clear just how powerful these can be and how well designed a feature this is.
+It’s already clear just how powerful these can be and how well designed a spec and feature it is.
 A couple oddities aside, things just kind of work as expected.

-Building these [isolated examples](https://mpa-view-transitions-sandbox.netlify.app/) is helpful to get the feel of things, and good for sharing what's possible.
-What will really open this up is to have specific design choices to go after.
-Meaning, having pages designed with transitions in mind and then layering those transitions on.
+Building these [isolated examples](https://mpa-view-transitions-sandbox.netlify.app/) is helpful to get the feel of things, and good for sharing what’s possible.
+But what will really open this up is to have specific design choices to go after.
+Meaning, having pages designed with transitions in mind and then trying to execute on those designs.
 You can only learn so much with contrived examples.

-I’ve started exploring these ideas on this site.
-I have a lot of detailed layouts and graphics thoughout this site.
+I’ve started exploring ideas on this site.
+I have a lot of detailed layouts and graphics thoughout.
 I’m working on designing transitions that aren’t just standard fades and wipes per page, but ones tailored to the contents of individual pages.
-I don't have anything live yet, but this short video shows some of the early ideas I've been playing with.
-Nothing sticking so far, I'm doing kinda out-there, garish things right now to see what might work.
+I don’t have anything live yet, but this video shows some of the early ideas I've been playing with.
+Nothing sticking so far, I'm doing kinda out-there, garish things right now to stress test and see what works and what doesn’t.

 <figure>
   <video src="https://p197.p4.n0.cdn.getcloudapp.com/items/2NupJ4mG/66ea8402-dd8b-460b-b3da-6fc7aba4f2b2.mp4?source=viewer&v=4f8a9c5dd92462027ef492faac87f7d9" controls></video>
   <figcaption>fig 3: Early transition design exploration on tylergaw.com</figcaption>
 </figure>

-It's easy to see how far we can push this.
-And all of this is with HTML and CSS.
-No JavaScript.
-As with all design elements, it will take restraint to design compelling transitions that aren't annoying.
+It’s easy to see how far we can push this.
+And all of this is with <strong>HTML and CSS, no JavaScript</strong>.
+As with all design elements, it will take restraint to design compelling transitions that aren’t annoying.
+I’m certain we’ll go too far and have to reel it back it.
+So it goes.

 Lastly, this is all additive.
 With every new web technology, we get the chorus of; “Yeah, but when will it be supported?”
-Today.
+Today, it’s supported today in some browsers, but not all.
 If you look at any of the examples on a browser that does not support them, the pages still function just fine.
-The transitions are an extra that's layered on top if and when your browser supports them.
+The transitions are an extra that’s layered on top if and when your browser supports them.
 Another concrete example of progressive enhancement in practice.